Home

 The argument "I have nothing to hide" is ridiculous and moreover, it destroys a person's motivation and reinforces the uselessness of any further efforts.
 Often the reason for that argument being said is because a person is unaware of his or her assets.
 A person diminishes the importance of the information he or she possesses or processes.
 It must be understood that privacy is not just about having something to hide, it's also about keeping information available only to yourself.
 Some information just shouldn't concern other people.

 It's not only about hiding but also about protecting.
 You defend your assets — it is natural and absolutely clear.
 Among digital assets, passwords, and PIN codes are the most obvious.
 You don't tell anyone the password from your email box.
 You are unlikely to be delighted if someone steals your Facebook account and starts spreading offensive messages, viruses, or spam.
-You are not hiding the facts here — yes, you have a bank account, an email, a Facebook account.
+You are not hiding the facts here — yes, you have a bank account, an email, and a Facebook account.
 It is not a secret.
-You are protecting what's listed from unauthorized, arbitrary access, from using your data against your interests.
+You are protecting what's listed from unauthorized, arbitrary access, and from using your data against your interests.

 We don't make it a secret that we own a car, but we use a seatbelt to protect our health and life.
 These are undeniable physical assets.
-The same goes for online privacy — you would like to tell your friends where to find you on sunday night, but you don't want a maniac with skills to know about it — you would probably reschedule your plans.
+The same goes for online privacy — you would like to tell your friends where to find you on Sunday night, but you don't want a maniac with skills to know about it — you would probably reschedule your plans.

 People who "have nothing to hide" easily spread their careless approach to others.
 They do not wonder what a complex and interconnected world we live in today.
 Remember that we are in close communication with others who may have their own assets and rules.
 You don't want to set people up, your loved ones, your friends.
 Especially if they are the people who are vulnerable and belong to a "risk group".
 People often ask this question when it comes to personal security — something like "Why would a hacker hack me?" without realizing that maybe the hacker is not interested in them.

 Going into the digital era, people forget that crime is also going into the digital era.
 Earlier people were robbed on the streets, now the robbers choose to be on the Internet and use the same information that people themselves voluntarily made public.
-Those people who say that they have nothing to hide and easily publish their photos or phone numbers on the internet exposes themselves to very high risk.
+Those people who say that they have nothing to hide and easily publish their photos or phone numbers on the internet expose themselves to very high risk.
 Usually, when people think about their information on the Internet, they think about their IP address and search history, but in reality, the rate of keystrokes is recorded, how you move the mouse, what routes you take to work, through the camera it is possible to analyze where you look on the screen — and this is just the tip of the iceberg.

 Companies